Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- If you don’t set achievable goals, it will slow the progress.
+- Failing to set achievable goals will hinder the progress.

-- Reduce stress by learning Time Management techniques and learning to delegate tasks that are not popular.
+- Reduce stress by implementing Time Management Techniques and learning how to delegate work that is not your favorite.

 Not Establishing Goals